SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/lifecycle-management.md

 # Workspace Lifecycle

 {% hint style="warning" %}
-**Lifecycle Management Automation** will be deprecared and replaced by the [Inactive Workspaces policy](../resolve-governance-tasks/inactive-workspaces.md).
+**Lifecycle Management Automation** will be deprecated and replaced by the [Inactive Workspaces policy](../resolve-governance-tasks/inactive-workspaces.md).
 After approximately two months, the feature will be fully removed from Syskit Point.
 {% endhint %}

 Workspaces in Microsoft 365 usually display the following lifecycle stages: